Record Tracks

 During a recording you can add waypoints.
 Waypoints are special track points that have a name and are displayed as a pin on the map.

 The last recorded track point is used as the waypoint.
 In the dialog new waypoint you can set the name of the waypoint. myTracks automatically tries to find a name for the location.
 However, this requires an internet connection.
 You can change the suggested name as you like.
+In addition you can specify a color and a symbol for the waypoint.

 In the section overview, the waypoints are displayed as well.